unlock-protocol/docs/developers/smart-contracts-architecture/discount-codes.md

 ## Security

 How secure this solution is depends on the discount code you select.
-For common use cases such as the 'joe rogan' example we have been working with, it would not be difficult for someone to guess and check to find that discount.
+For common use cases such as the `joe rogan` example we have been working with, it would not be difficult for someone to guess and check to find that discount.

 If security is a concern, you could generate discount codes that look a bit more like an Amazon gift card as they have enough entropy that users would not be able to brute force it without incurring significant cost.